On this Page

-Students who are new to Accessibility Services (formerly Disability Services) at Wheaton are welcomed by Abigail Cohen, Assistant Dean for Accessibility and Assistive Technology, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.
+Students who are new to Accessibility Services at Wheaton are welcomed by the Director of Accessibility Services, who is available to meet with students on an appointment basis after acceptance and before enrollment as well as anytime during a student’s enrollment at Wheaton.

-Prospective applicants interested in learning more about Wheaton’s Accessibility Services are invited to review our website.
-Students and their families may schedule an appointment with Dean Cohen when they are on campus to interview with the Office of Admission or during Visiting Days for a general overview of Accessibility Services.
-Please call the Filene Center front desk for scheduling needs: (508) 286-8215.
+Prospective applicants interested in learning more about Wheaton’s Accessibility Services are invited to review our web pages.
+Students and their families may schedule an appointment with Accessibility Services when they are on campus to interview with the Office of Admission or during Visiting Days for a general overview of Accessibility Services.
+Please call the Filene Center front desk for scheduling needs: 508-286-8215.